csanz/node-ntodo/README.md

 ## Usage

-There are two ways to use ntodo: through the command line or by using ntodo in your code. **Note:** If you are using ntodo _programatically_ see example below.
+There are two ways to view TODOs: through the command line or by using ntodo in your code. **Note:** If you are using ntodo _programatically_ see example below.

+To add new TODOs it is super easy.
+Simply add a TODO to your source code

+    // TODO: new todo text here

+Then pull them via your terminal or code.
+It will output a summary of TODOs with the line number of where to find it.
+You can also track general TODOs inside .todo.js at the root of your project.

 ### Command Line Usage